bruth/modern-javascript-starter/README.md

 }
 ```

 Prepend the following to `module.loaders` array of `webpack.config.babel.js`.
-It must be the first loader so the state of the components can saved prior to recompilation.
+It must be the first loader so the state of the components can be saved prior to recompilation.

 ```js
 {